adensattler/REPA/README.md

 properties they wish to explore further.
 It provides detailed and specific information about the selected property, allowing users to make informed decisions based on their preferences and requirements.

-This program does not necessitate the use of a particular development environment or anything like that, so feel free to download the program and use it right away (after following the instructions below).

-Below, in the `Getting the Program to Work` section, you will find a guide on how to set up your system for the program, how to get started with the program, how to use it, the expected outputs, and visions for the future!
+The `Running the Program` section found below will walk you through setting up the program and how to get it to run on your system.

+The `Functionality` section will describe how to use each part of the app and how they function.

 For technical look at the system architecture, please refer to the diagram below also found in the `Diagrams` folder:

 <img width="373" alt="software architecture diagram" src="https://github.com/dussec/real-estate-price-analysis/assets/95201389/eccf48b2-e3d0-46fb-8cf8-4843819fe4ed">

-## Getting the Program to work
+## Running the Program

-**`!NOTE`**: Please use `pip3` instead of `pip` in the following install instructions if you have the latest python release.

-1. If you haven't already, install the latest version of Python.
-You can install it from here: [website](https://www.python.org/downloads/)
-2. In a terminal window, run the following command lines to install the necessary dependencies for the program:
-`pip install pandas`
-`pip install plotly`
-`pip install seaborn`
-`pip install matplotlib`
-`pip install folium`
-`pip install requests`
-`pip install scikit-learn`

-3. Clone the repository onto your local machine.
+1. Clone the repository onto your local machine.
 Choose a directory that you plan to have the program in, open a terminal window on that directory, and run the following command line to clone:
 `git clone https://github.com/dussec/real-estate-price-analysis.git`

+2. If you haven't already, install the latest version of Python.
+You can install it from here: [website](https://www.python.org/downloads/)

+3. In a terminal window, run the following command to install the necessary dependencies for the program:
+`pip install -r requirements.txt`

+    **`!NOTE`**: Please use `pip3` instead of `pip` in the following install instructions if you have the latest python release.

+4. Navigate to the `Main` directory and create a file called config.py.
+Add the following line with your Scrapeak API key to the file.
+    `API_KEY = "YOUR_SCRAPEAK_API_KEY_HERE"`

+5. Set your OpenAI API key using the instructions found [here](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key?context=python#:~:text=Set%20up%20your%20API%20key%20for%20all%20projects%20(recommended)) to enable the assistant functionality.

+6. Change direectory or open a new terminal window on the folder `Main`.

+7. Run the Flask app by entering the command `flask run`, `python3 app.py`, or just hit the run button in your IDE.
+Open a browser and go to http://127.0.0.1:5000 to view the app.

-4. Go to the Zillow website ([website](https://www.zillow.com/)) and search for homes (for sale) in the Denver.
+4. Go to the Zillow [website](https://www.zillow.com/) and search for homes (for sale) in the Denver.
 Try to include a variety of areas (Aurora, Centennial, etc) and a broad criteron for a large dataset.
 Once you're done with the search, copy the link in the address bar.
 If you wish, you can use this link already provided in the `zillow_example.txt` file under the 'Examples' folder.

-5. Open a new terminal window on the folder `Main`.

-## Commands
+## Routes & Functionality

-**`!NOTE`**: Please use `python3` instead of `python` in the following commands if you have the latest python release.
+### Property Search
+TODO:

+### Property Details Page
+TODO:

+### AI Assistant
+The AI Assistant serves as a virtual real estate professional, providing assistance on property pages.
+It accesses specific property data stored in the `propertyDetails` table of the database, accessible through the `raw_json` tab.

+#### Files Related to the Assistant:

+- **assistant.py**: This file contains all information related to the creation and usage of the AI Assistant.
+Refer to the file's comments for detailed instructions.
+- **assistants/del-assistants.py**: A script designed to delete all assistant objects associated with your OpenAI account/key.
+- **static/js/assistant.js**: This file contains the frontend code for interacting with the assistant on the `property.html` page.

-### --url
+### Listings Search
-Command: `python main.py --url "[Zillow search url]"`
+Usage:
+The listings search is composed of three elements: a url search, a predict button, and an analyze button.

 Purpose: It will create a SQLite database of listings from the search url you obtained previously.
 The url is a required argument for the command.